silq-lang/silq/README.md

 #### Quick build

-1. Run `dependencies.sh` to download the DMD D compiler and unzip it.
+1. Run `dependencies-release.sh` to download the LDC D compiler into the local directory.

-2. Run `build.sh` to build Silq.
+2. Run `build-release.sh` to build Silq.

 ##### Additional information

 Silq is written in the D programming language.
 D compilers are available at http://dlang.org/download.html.

-./build.sh will use DMD inside the Silq directory if it exists, otherwise it will attempt to use DMD from your path.

-./build.sh creates a debug build.
-./build-release creates a release build.

 ### Other platforms